Customize Consent Preferences

 Tsuchiya’s sculptures are created through a rigorous process.
 The sculptor first makes a template which is fitted onto a block of wood.
 Using a saw he cuts away the excess to create the basic shape.
 Then the intricate process of carving and sculpting begins before the wood is sanded to smooth out the surface.
 Plaster and paint is then applied to finish the piece of art.

-Explaining the key role mythology plays in his work, Tsuchiya points to its allegorical function around group origins and identity.
+Explaining the key role mythology plays in his work, Yoshimasa Tsuchiya points to its allegorical function around group origins and identity.
 ‘Regardless of historical facts, mythologies are passed down from generation to generation, enabling us to maintain our connections with one another,’ he says.
 ‘I believe that mythology even exists in our private relationships.’

 Subscribe to our newsletter